dn-cam/AhoyBot/README.md

 # AhoyBot : A Chatbot that speaks Pirate

-AhoyBot is a chatbot written in Python, using the computational power of Se2Seq models ([here's a helpful guide](https://towardsdatascience.com/day-1-2-attention-seq2seq-models-65df3f49e263#:~:text=A%20Seq2Seq%20model%20is%20a,outputs%20another%20sequence%20of%20items.&text=The%20encoder%20captures%20the%20context,then%20produces%20the%20output%20sequence.))AhoyBot was trained on the [Cornell Movie Dialog dataset] (https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html), after translating the entire movie corpus on using a Pirate language conversion dictionary.
+AhoyBot is a chatbot written in Python, using the computational power of Se2Seq models ([here's a helpful guide](https://towardsdatascience.com/day-1-2-attention-seq2seq-models-65df3f49e263#:~:text=A%20Seq2Seq%20model%20is%20a,outputs%20another%20sequence%20of%20items.&text=The%20encoder%20captures%20the%20context,then%20produces%20the%20output%20sequence.))AhoyBot was trained on the [Cornell Movie Dialog dataset](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html), after translating the entire movie corpus on using a Pirate language conversion dictionary.

 The goal behind this project was to find out of Seq2Seq models can learn to speak in particular fashion, i.e. have some sort of "personality" in the way it responds.
 Another important aspect of this project is to be able to maintain conversational context beyond more than just the present question asked.